 Similarly to the Santos incident, this was Surer’s first outing with the Ford supercar, albeit his F1 experience made him a quite capable driver by default.
 However, this somewhat proved to Group B’s various detractors that the cars were blatantly dangerous.
 A quite graphic video of Surer’s crash is available HERE.

-However, mere days after this announcement, Balestre and his Committee went back on their decision and re-annulled Group S on the spot.
-They admitted to not have foreseen how fast Group B had actually become in just a few years and their utter failure to control the regulations which led manufacturers to exploit them: a mistake that they feared would repeat itself with Group S. That was the “official” story but insiders suspected that it was all a masquerade in the grand ballet of politics.
+However, mere days after this announcement, Balestre and his Committee went back on their decision and re-annulled Group S. In a sort of mea culpa, the FISA admitted to not have foreseen how fast Group B cars would become in just a few years and their utter failure to control the regulations which led manufacturers to exploit them: a mistake that they feared would repeat itself with Group S. That was the “official” story but insiders suspected that it was all a masquerade in the grand ballet of politics.

-For much more information about Group S history, please CLICK HERE!
+For much more information about Group S history and details, please CLICK HERE!

 Balestre thus saw an opportunity to strike a deal with Peugeot since the manufacturer had been disqualified by the officials at the 1986 Sanremo rally – a decision that Peugeot had appealed.
 This disqualification had given the driver championship to Lancia’s Markku Alén in lieu of Peugeot’s Juha Kankkunen.
 The FISA subsequently decided to annul the results of the rally, thus stripping the title from Alén and giving it to Kankkunen instead, which officially gave Peugeot their second double title victory in a row.
-Insiders highly suspected that this was a decision to make Peugeot drop the lawsuit over the bans (which they did shortly after).
+Insiders highly suspected that this was a decision to soothe the relation between the Federation and Peugeot, whom’s lawsuit had been rejected, and make them not appeal the ruling – it worked.

 Here’s a very interesting Top Gear report of the Group B cancellation and proposed replacement Group S rules: